-- The HREC Review Process at a full HREC meeting is required for Moderate to High Risk Research.
-Currently, applications must firstly be created via the NHMRC’s HREA Form Portal and then submitted via SCU's online research management system ('IRMA') for review at the next available Southern Cross University HREC meeting.
+- The HREC Review Process at a full HREC meeting is required for Moderate to High-Risk Research.
+Currently, applications must first be created via the NHMRC’s HREA Form Portal and then submitted via SCU's online research management system ('IRMA') for review at the next available Southern Cross University HREC meeting.

 Researchers should be guided by the National Statement on Ethical Conduct in Human Research 2007 (updated 2018), specifically with the first two sections, to determine the level of risk involved in their research.

 For further information and resources to assist you in submitting a Human Research Ethics application, refer to the Human Ethics Research Launchpad page (login required).

 The ethics office will communicate the HREC Chair and Committee outcomes, resulting in one of the following outcomes: